 Mechanisms of CO toxicity are not completely understood.
 They appear to involve

-Displacement of O2 from Hb (because CO has greater affinity for Hb than does O2)
+Displacement of oxygen from hemoglobin (because CO has greater affinity for hemoglobin than does oxygen)

-Shifting of the O2-Hb dissociation curve to the left (decreasing release of O2 from Hb to tissues—see Figure: Oxyhemoglobin dissociation curve.)
+Shifting of the oxygen-hemoglobin dissociation curve to the left (decreasing release of oxygen from hemoglobin to tissues—see figure Oxyhemoglobin dissociation curve )

 Inhibition of mitochondrial respiration